 - Talis Reading list interactions – engaging with your module reading list

-- Attendance Record - your physical swipe ins on campus listed in chronological order.
+- Your on campus classroom attendance - your physical swipe ins on campus listed in chronological order.

 * Please note: There are hundreds of check-in readers around the University.
 Occasionally, one may not register your check-in due to technical issues.
 When on campus, it's always best to check-in regularly as you move around the campus.